-Income (loss) from operations as reflected in the accompanying statements of operations and changes in net deficit is the performance indicator.
-Income (loss) from operations includes all changes in net deficit without donor restrictions, other than capital contributions and forgiveness of affiliate indebtedness.
+(Loss) income from operations as reflected in the accompanying statements of operations and changes in net deficit is the performance indicator.
+(Loss) income from operations includes all changes in net deficit without donor restrictions, other than capital contributions and forgiveness of affiliate indebtedness.